-The provider prepared a statement of purpose which accurately described the service provided by the designated centre and contained all of the information as required by Schedule 1.
+The registered provider prepared a statement of purpose which was up to date.
+The statement of purpose accurately described the service provided in the designated centre and contained all of the information as required by Schedule 1 of the regulations.